 You must send your complaint within 2 weeks from the announcement of your grade.
 Please send your appeal to firstname.lastname@example.org.
 Within a few days you will receive a confirmation that it has been received as well as a further explanation about the steps in the complaint process.

 Section 41: If you are complaining about an exam, which you did not pass, you may choose to attend the scheduled re-examination, while your exam complaint case is in process, or you may wait to attend the re-examination, until your exam complaint case has been decided.

 Section 42: You may complain about the following – both regarding oral and written examinations or tests:

-- The content of the assignments you were given, for instance if the questions do not correspond with relevant learning objectives
+- “The basis of examination”, which means the content of the assignments you were given, for instance if the questions do not correspond with relevant learning objectives

-- The process, for instance if you were not properly informed about the time or place
+- “The examination process”, which means the circumstances concerning your exam, for instance if you were not properly informed about the time or place

 Read all the appeal rules in detail in the Ministerial Order on Examinations.